natalieflcn/PokeDex/README.md

 **Modular Codebase with MVC Pattern**: Organized code using the Model-View-Controller (MVC) architecture to ensure clean code separation, scalability, and maintainability:

-- Model handles data fetching, state logic, and transformations.
+- Models handle data fetching, state logic, and transformations.

-- View manages all UI updates and DOM rendering.
+- Views manage all UI updates and DOM rendering.

-- Controller handles user input and orchestrates interactions between the Model and View.
+- Controllers handles user input and orchestrates interactions between the Model and View.

 ---

 **Upcoming Features**:

 **Geolocation Module**: Incorporating the Geolocation API to allow users to store details of where and when they caught each Pokémon.